hwdsl2/self-hosted-ai-stack/README.md

 **Try it in the Playground:**

 In the Admin UI, click **Playground** in the left menu.
-Select a local model (e.g., `ollama/llama3.2:3b`) from the dropdown and start chatting — this is the quickest way to verify your local LLM is working end-to-end.
+Select a local model (e.g., `ollama/llama3.2:3b`) from the dropdown and start chatting — this is a quick way to verify your local LLM is working end-to-end.

 **Stop the stack:**